 Before Wright came into the picture, however, remodeling the lobby of The Rookery in 1905, the building already had a fascinating history.
-It is on the National Register of Historic Places, being added in 1970, and was designated as a National Historic Landmark in 1975.
+It is on the National Register of Historic Places, added in 1970, and was designated a National Historic Landmark in 1975.

 It received its name thanks to the old Chicago City Hall, which sat on the land now occupied by The Rookery before The Rookery was built.
 The old city hall was nicknamed the rookery, mostly because of the crows and pigeons that were always resting on its exterior, but also because of the shady dealings being done by the politicians inside the building (the rook bird being considered one that liked to steal things for its nest).

 Because the crows and pigeons had become so iconic to that location by the time the old city hall was destroyed in the Great Chicago Fire, The Rookery won out easily over other names that were considered for the new building.

 The Great Chicago Fire ushered in an age of skyscraper building in Chicago, where architectural firms such as Burnham and Root competed with each other to build higher and higher buildings… the first true skyscrapers in the world.
 The buildings were intended to be sturdy, visually striking, and commercially successful.
 The Rookery is one of the few buildings of this competitive construction period in Chicago that is still standing.